The Demented Goddess is a polysexual, multi-cultural online magazine.

 Writer, researcher, lecturer.
 Special interests: Women Surrealists, sexuality, masquerade, female fetish, art as alchemy, fashion as sorcery.
 Words in Sabat Magazine, lectures at Treadwells, universities, galleries and other places.
 Likes Art Witches.

 Daniel Wang’s first release in 1993, the “Look Ma No Drum Machine EP”, was a naive, humorous mishmash of old monophonic disco samples.
 He’s beloved as a disco DJ who brings the party, from Manchester to Berlin to Tokyo.
-After releasing about ten vinyl 12″s on his own Balihu label, he produced 3 solid EPs (Mechanical Birds, Silver Trophies and Nocturnes) for the Environ label of Morgan Geist (aka Metro Area & Storm Queen).
+After releasing about ten vinyl 12″s on his own Balihu label, he produced 3 EPs (Mechanical Birds, Silver Trophies and Nocturnes) for the Environ label of Morgan Geist (aka Metro Area & Storm Queen).
 He released two CDs in Japan recently, featuring the back catalogs of two of New York’s definitive disco labels, West End and Salsoul Records.
 He’s also recently completed 2 well-received remixes for Wolfgang Tillmans and Cerrone.
 There are rumours of more new work to emerge from his Berlin studio….